Cloud Security

 }

 Cross-account log forwarding is the configuration that closes the compromised-account scenario.
 CloudTrail data events and model invocation logs forward to a separate AWS account in the Security OU.
-The workload account has no delete permission on the audit bucket — even if the workload account is compromised, the attacker cannot destroy the audit trail.
-This is the configuration that turns "we have logs" into "we have logs an examiner can rely on."
+The workload account has no delete permission on the audit bucket.
+Even if the workload account is compromised, the attacker cannot destroy the audit trail.
+This is the configuration that turns we have logs into we have logs an examiner can rely on.

 The architecture above maps to specific obligations: